- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Active release technique relieves pain by using manually applied pressure to facilitate the break up of scar tissue.
 ART is a process that gives muscles therapeutic attention to loosen and break up scar tissue.
 Active Release Techniques in our sports medicine and physical therapy clinic can successfully treat joint, shoulder and back pain from a variety of different conditions that are caused by a buildup of excess scar tissue.

 When people first hear about Active Release Techniques, many patients think that it’s a type of massage.
 But they soon learn differently.
 Massage is rubbing and kneading of muscles.
-Active release techniques are a more powerful myofascial technique that can alter tissue composition by breaking up the scar tissue that’s the cause of pain and discomfort.
+At our clinic in NYC, Active release techniques are a more powerful myofascial technique that can alter tissue composition by breaking up the scar tissue that’s the cause of pain and discomfort.

 The Active Release Technique & Scar tissue